 Martin Adeney has lived in the area for over forty years with his family.
-A former journalist, he currently chairs the Friends of Highgate Cemetery and the Friends of the Highgate Bowl.
+A former journalist, he currently chairs the Friends of Highgate Cemetery.
 He was a founder member of the Forum committee and was active in the public consultation on the Plan.
 He is a current committee member.